airslate-oss/python-airslate/docs/addons.rst

 ===============

-Get access token for an installed addon
+Get access token for an installed Addon
 ---------------------------------------

 .. code-block:: python